bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 #### 2. The Mathematical Model

-Now that we have obtained some sample data and qualitatively compared that to our prior assumption for landing a tails.
-We can build a mathematical model to represent our coin-tossing example.
+Now we build a mathematical model to represent the processes in our coin-tossing example.
 This model is devised to best capture the real-world physical processes, by means of their probability distribution parameters, that generate the observational data (i.e. the generative process of Heads and Tails).
-Naturally in many applications such as weather forecasting these models can become quite complex as the number of processes that drive the data, and therefore number of probability distributions in the model, is quite large.
-In our coin toss example we have a relatively simple world where given the probability of landing a head as θ:
+Naturally in many real-world applications such as weather forecasting these models can become quite complex as the number of processes that drive the data, and therefore number of probability distributions in the model, is quite large.
+In our coin toss example we have a relatively simple world where given the probability of landing a head as theta θ:

 $$P(Y=1|θ)=θ$$